AhmedYousriSobhi/aCupOfTea/programming/python/101-python.md

 ```
 ## 7. Advanced
 ### Generator Functions - Yeild
-The **yield** keyword in python is used in the contex of generator functions.
+The **yield** keyword in python is used in the context of generator functions.
 It serves the purpose of creating iterators-functions that can be paused and resumed later, maintaining their state across multiple calls.
 The primary purpose of using **yield** is to produce a sequence of values while retaining the state of the function between calls.

 #### Breakdown the purpose of using **yield**
 |Purpose|Details|